mongodb/specifications/source/sessions/driver-sessions.rst

 It is still possible that via explicit sessions or cursors, which hold on to the session they started with, a driver could over allocate sessions.
 But those scenarios are extenuating and outside the scope of solving in this spec.

+// TODO
+There are a variety of cases, such as, retryable operations or cursor creating operations where a ``serverSession`` must remain acquired by the ``ClientSession`` after an operation is attempted.

+Attempting to account for all these scenarios has risks that do not justify the potential guaranteed ``ServerSession`` allocation limiting.

+Drivers SHOULD attempt to release the ``ServerSession`` to the pool at the earliest possible opportunity.
+Drivers SHOULD attempt to reuse ``ServerSession`` as best as possible, concurrency fairness willing.

 Appendix
 ========